monika-mak/the_art_beneath/README.md

   - Used to validate CSS code.
 - [Pep8](http://pep8online.com/)
   - Used to validate Python code.
+- [Flake8]
+  - Used to validate Python code.
 - [JSHint](https://jshint.com/)
   - Used to validate JS code.
 - [Tinyjpg](https://tinyjpg.com/)